bloodiadotnet/AWSCDK-Example-For-AWS/README.md

 ### Step 2: Set AWS Environment Variables

-Please replace `<Your AWS Profile>` and `<Your Node.js environment>` with your actual AWS Profile and Node.js environment respectively. set the following environment variables:
+To configure your AWS credentials and account/settings details, set the following environment variables:

 - MacOS: